 On every road trip, I try to listen to a new podcast series.
 Podcasts are great for breaking up your go-to Spotify playlist that you’ve probably listened to hundreds of times.
 What I love about podcasts is the plethora of diversity that you can find; some subject matter may be contemplative, others comedic, and still others are designed to be useful.
-For our first blog, the team wanted to gather three favorite podcasts that you need in your routine.
+So I asked the our team to share some favorite podcasts for your listening (and learning) pleasure!

 Near a cave entrance, you might find bugs, bats, fish, and birds to eat, but they’re very hard to catch, and the energy you expend in vain trying to catch them may cost you more calories than you gain.

 S-Town has acquired something akin to a cult-like following for its wit as well as gritty background.
 Exploring “Shittown,” Alabama’s murder mystery involving a man who seems to have committed the cardinal sin with no repercussions, reporter Brian Reed works with John, a cynical yet lovable local, to solve the case.
 This podcast is anything but the stereotypical murder mystery, however, and instead critiques the Southern stereotype in a way that can only be respected for its unassuming, calculatingly lowbrow manner.
 Somewhere in this winding journey, the tone moves from conversational to introspective as Reed dives down into the dark waters of justice, or lack of.
 What you might be surprised to find, though, is that this story may not revolve around the character you think.
 If you like Serial, another favorite podcast of mine, you’ll love S-Town, the newest installation of Serial Productions.
 You can find all chapters on the podcast’s page.

 Something’s happened.
 Something has absolutely happened in this town.
 There’s just too much little crap for something not to have happened.
 And I’m about had enough of Shittown and the things that goes on.